nickgerace/nickgerace.dev/_posts/2020-02-06-thirty-minutes-with-kelsey-hightower.md

 title: Thirty Minutes with Kelsey Hightower
 ---

-I realize that I haven't blogged since November.
+I realize that I haven't blogged in months.
 It's kind of strange; especially since blogging is very therapeutic for me.

 Well, along with changing teams internally at NetApp and navigating the holiday season, I tried to launch a solo podcast.